Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 In your answer, you should highlight the things you’re passionate about that make you a good fit for the role.

 Do you have a genuine desire to help people by coming up with solutions to their problems?
-Or maybe you’re more down-to-earth and need to tangibly see the positive impact your work brings on those around you.
+Or maybe you’re more down-to-earth and want to see the positive impact your work has on those around you.

 Here’s a great sample answer from a web developer interview candidate to inspire you to come up with your own: